tjfinney/ANTTV.code/README.md

     Acts.UBS2.dist |> do_NJ()

-To analyse the same distance matrix from the repository:
+To analyse the same distance matrix from a repository:

     read_dist_matrix("https://zenodo.org/record/6505843/files/Acts.UBS2.dist.csv") |> do_NJ()

-Different types of analysis results are obtained by varying the final step.
-E.g.
+Different types of analysis results are obtained by varying the final
+step:

     Mark.UBS4 |> do_reduction() |> do_dist() |> do_CMDS()